ShreyaSridhar5/DiffusionModels/README.md

 # DiffusionModels
 A project in which we repurposed existing code for diffusion models from [1] in order to generate images based on a new landscapes dataset.
 We also experimented with hyperparameters to measure their impact on performance.
+This project was submitted as the final project for the course CS449: Deep Learning taught at Northwestern University (Evanston, Illinois, USA)

 For further detail on the goals of the project, and analysis of the results, see report.pdf.